sammonsjl/kubernetes-the-hard-way/README.md

 We will be building the following:

 * Three control plane nodes (`controlplane01`, `controlplane02` and `controlplane03`) running the control plane
   components as operating system services.
-This is not a kubeadm cluster as you are used to if you have been doing the CKA course.
-The control planes are *not* themselves nodes, therefore will not show with `kubectl get nodes`.
 * Two worker nodes (`node01` and `node02`)
-* One loadbalancer VM running [HAProxy](https://www.haproxy.org/) to balance requests between the two API servers and provide the endpoint for your KUBECONFIG.
+* One loadbalancer VM running [HAProxy](https://www.haproxy.org/) to balance requests between the three API servers and provide the endpoint for your KUBECONFIG.

 ## Labs

-This tutorial requires four (4) ARM64 based virtual or physical machines connected to the same network.
-While ARM64 based machines are used for the tutorial, the lessons learned can be applied to other platforms.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Provisioning Compute Resources](docs/02-compute-resources.md)